sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/index.rst

 Adding Stages
 =============

-Click on "Add stages" button to add a new stage.
+Click on the "Add stages" button to add a new stage.
 Select stage type and enter the stage name.

   .. figure:: ../../../_assets/web-app/add-stage.PNG
       :alt: web-app